thiagodnf/price-reader/README.md

 ## Questions or Suggestions

-Feel free to create a <a href="https://github.com/thiagodnf/price-reader/discussions">discussion</a> as you need
+Feel free to create a <a href="https://github.com/thiagodnf/price-reader/discussions">discussion</a> as you need.

 ## Contribute